·

 You only look when something needs attention.
 Everything else is silent.

-The setup: open the note's **Settings** page, set "Hours without an append," save.
+The setup: open an append-only ("locked") note's **Settings** page, set "Hours without an append," save.
 That's it.
+You can set a forwarding web hook to your favorite destination, too, which is very nice.